Untamed (Walibi Holland)

 Untamed is a Rocky Mountain Construction hybrid steel-wood roller coaster at Walibi Holland, a theme park in the Netherlands.
 Untamed replaced Robin Hood, a wooden roller coaster that closed on 28 October 2018.

 History

 Robin Hood

 Robin Hood was a coaster designed by Stand Company and was built by Vekoma.
 The ride opened in 2000 and had a capacity of 815 people per hour, operating two trains carrying 24 people.
 Robin Hood closed on 28 October 2018, for a makeover from Rocky Mountain Construction.

+In 2024, the train was sent to Walibi Belgium to be used as spare parts for Loup Garou.

 Untamed

 Construction for Untamed began in late October 2018.
 The track of Robin Hood was removed along with some parts of the wooden construction.
 Also, all previous theming elements were taken down.
 The new track was finished on 16 May 2019.
 Test rides started three weeks later on 3 June 2019.
 Untamed opened on 1 July 2019.

 Characteristics

 The coaster keeps the record for most inversions on a hybrid coaster, namely 5.
 During the ride, there are 14 airtime moments.
 The layout features a unique element called a 270 degrees Double Inverting Corner Stall which consists of two inversions right after each other.
 The element is located in the first turn, right after the first drop.

 In the queue line of Untamed, several remnants of Robin Hood can be found, such as track parts and an old train cart.

 Untamed has a wilderness theming and the trains are designed to look like an insect.